Naereen/web-sphinx/CV_Lilian_BESSON.en.rst

     Numerical simulation,
     sequential using :C: and `VTK <http://www.vtk.org>`_,
     and parallel using `nVidia CUDA <http://www.nvidia.com/object/cuda_home_new.html>`_.
-    Interactive 2D simulation with :openGL:.
+    Interactive 2D simulation with *openGL*.
  * :Published:
     On my web page, the `bachelor thesis, in French <publis/rapport_stage.pdf>`_.
     Also published on the **IPOL journal** (`Image Processing on Line